 Smell: The attack of oak that you’d perhaps expect from a 25 year old malt never really comes.
 It’s there of course, along with notes of sherry and leather, but it never dominates.
 There’s almond marzipan, vanilla, walnut, hazelnut, coconut, red berries, caramel and cinnamon.
 With water there’s even a touch of grist and flour, an impressive feat for a dram of this age.

 Taste: Berry fruits on arrival, alongside orange, raisins and sultanas.
 Next comes spice, with cinnamon, pepper and a wee touch of ginger.
 Water empowers the spice, whilst bringing out honey and walnut.
 Well-aged sherry comes through again on the finish, with parma violets and fizzy sweets before a touch of dry, woody oak char.

-Value for money: We’re not exactly in bargain-basement territory here, but Glenlivet, Bunnahabhain, Bowmore, Glen Scotia, Balblair, Glenrothes and Highland Park to name but a few all charge well over £300 for their 25 year old bottlings, some north of £400, and you’d pay four figures for a Macallan of that age.
+Thoughts: We’re not exactly in bargain-basement territory but Glenlivet, Bunnahabhain, Bowmore, Glen Scotia, Balblair, Glenrothes and Highland Park, to name but a few, charge well over £300 for their 25 year old bottlings and you’d pay four figures for a Macallan of that age.
 Even a 25 year old Chivas Regal will cost you £270.
-All things considered Bruichladdich aren’t doing too badly here in terms of the age to price ratio.
+All things considered Bruichladdich aren’t doing too badly here in terms of the price.